 • We will define clear sustainability targets and corresponding metrics to monitor progress.

-By-product Assessment of the Suomussalmi talc project has been completed
+Environmental permit application for the Suomussalmi talc project has been announced for public notice